warden-protocol/wardenprotocol/docs/developer-docs/docs/learn/introduction-to-warden.md

 Here is what you can do with Warden:

 - **Build an application**
-You can build EVM-compatible [Omnichain Applications (OApps)](/learn/glossary#omnichain-application) with [CosmWasm](https://cosmwasm.com).
+You can build EVM-compatible [Omnichain Applications (OApps)](/learn/glossary#omnichain-application) with with Rust & [CosmWasm](https://cosmwasm.com) or Solidity.
 OApps are smart contracts that allow signing transactions at any chain.
 An example of an OApp is [SpaceWard](/learn/glossary#spaceward) – our application functioning as the front-end interface for the protocol.

 - **Operate a Keychain**
 [Keychains](/learn/glossary#keychain) are custodians that generate and store keys and sign transactions.
 Since Keychains can sign transactions on virtually any chain, they help avoid manual cross-chain coordination.